 Image: Jerry Lewis and his disability telethons

-One form of this stereotype is that disabled people are incapable of supporting themselves and are always reliant on others.
+One form of this stereotype is that people with disability are incapable of supporting themselves and are always reliant on others.
 The ultimate version of this are disabled telethons that were very popular.
-Jerry Lewis was an infamous host of a long-run of telethons and was reported to be scathing of ungrateful disabled people who didn’t like the idea of being portrayed as needing to rely on charity.
+Jerry Lewis was an infamous host of a long-run of telethons and was reported to be scathing of ungrateful people with disability who didn’t like the idea of being portrayed as needing to rely on charity.

 This stereotype is often used with people with cognitive disability portraying them as having a childlike, innocent view of the world.
 This is then used to illustrate the wrongdoings or insensitivity of the non-disabled “adults”.
 Often the stereotype has the person interacting with children, illustrating that they on their level and see the world the same way.
 Classic examples include I am Sam, Forrest Gump, or Rain Man.